ksmills88/ClickyMemory/README.md

 # Office Memory

-Don't click the same character twice or else the game starts over and your score goes back to 0.

 This game was created using React.
-If you click on a tile that has already been clicked, you lose.
+If you click on a character that has already been clicked, you lose and will be prompted to start over.

 Good Luck!!!